w3c/wcag2ict/introduction.md

 The following stylistic conventions are used in this document:

 *   Quotes from WCAG 2.2 and Understanding WCAG 2.2 are in `<blockquote>` elements and visually styled with a gray bar on the left, and immediately follow the heading for the principle, guideline, or success criterion.
-*   Additional guidance provided by this document begins with the phrase “Guidance When Applying” and has no special visual styling.
+*   Additional guidance provided by this document begins with the phrase “Applying” and has no special visual styling.
 *   Replacement text that is presented to show how an SC would read as modified by the advice in this document are in `<ins>` elements visually styled as bold green text with a dotted underline.
 *   Notes are slightly inset and begin with the phrase “NOTE”.
 Each note is in its own inset box styled in pale green with a darker green line on the left side of the box.
 *   References to glossary items from WCAG 2.2 are presented in `<cite>` elements visually styled as ordinary text with a dotted underline, and contain title attributes noting these are WCAG definitions.
 They turn blue with a yellow background when mouse or keyboard focus is placed over them.